 In May of 2017, as we celebrated our 30th Year of racing on the Silver State Classic Challenge Highway, we were pleasantly surprised once again, as racers Robert Allyn and David Bauer set a new Guinness World Record for World’s Fastest Road Race in a modified former Andy Petree Racing 2001 NASCAR Monte Carlo.
 The new world record set by Bob and Dave stands at 219.6430 mph (353.48 km/h) average speed over the 90-mile course.

-The Silver State Classic Challenge (SSCC) event in September will remain our classic 90-mile, one-way event format, with the Guinness World Records on the 90-mile course up for grabs, and the SSCC Awards Banquet will be at Sam’s Town Hotel and Casino in Las Vegas, Nevada.
+The Silver State Classic Challenge (SSCC) event in September will remain our classic 90-mile, one-way event format, with the Guinness World Records on the 90-mile course up for grabs.

 Over the years, major series racers and celebrities the likes of Guy Martin, John Schneider, Stacy David, Marsha Mason, Jim Caviezel, Perry King, and even Russian Cosmonaut Boris Grechko have run in these unique automotive racing events.
 Major sponsors and contributors, such as Optima Batteries, Suncoast Communications, Las Vegas Corvette Association, Hotel Nevada, Sam’s Town Hotel and Casino, and many others currently support SSCC events, providing another avenue for growth and expansion for our events and non-profit corporation.